 The applicant is proposing a 22-lot cluster subdivision on a 38 acre property located on Highland Cliff Road.
-A new 2,000 foot dead-end road is proposed to the development.
-The development is proposed in two phases: Phase 1 includes Lots 1 thru 14 and Phase 2 includes Lots 15 thru 22.
+A new 2,200 foot dead-end road is proposed to the development.
 The applicant proposes public access to the open space in exchange for a density bonus.